MichaelPatzer/ReCrystal/README.md

-# *Re*finement with *CRYSTAL*17: ReCrystal

-**LINUX-Software**

-## What can you do with ReCrystal?
+# ReCrystal: a tool for quantum crystallographic refinement
-ReCrystal allows you to iteratively refine a crystallographic data set from a single crystal X-ray diffraction pattern with multipolar parameters that have been derived from a CRYSTAL17 calculation.
+ReCrystal allows you to iteratively refine a crystallographic data set from a single crystal X-ray diffraction pattern with multipolar parameters that have been derived from a CRYSTAL17 calculation under periodic boundary conditions.
 The programme coordinates the whole process while the underlying computation and refinement is done with already established programmes (CRYSTAL17 and XD2006).
 ReCrystal automatically generates input data, controls the convergence and writes out the key results.

-## How to run ReCrystal.py?
-### How to get started
+## *Re*finement with *CRYSTAL*17: ReCrystal
+- Software development under **LINUX**
+- software language 100 % python3
+- it is possible to run CRYSTAL17 on a cluster to speed up refinement as well as on the same computer

+## SOP - Standard Operating Procedure
 Enter in the command line:

 "python3 ReCrystal.py"